davay42/vitepress-pages/README.md

 ### In browser

-- Gives access to the routes array
+- Gives you access to the routes array
 - Recreates hierarchical folder tree structure for navigation and search
 - Generates parents list for any given page
-- Finds previous and next siblings along with the index of current page and the total number of it's siblings
+- Finds previous and next siblings along with the index of current page in the list and the total number of pages in it

 Tech used: